SlithyMatt/x16-assembly-tutorial/README.md

 The build toolchain for this project requires a GNU environment, which is natively available on most Linux and Unix (include Mac) platforms.
-For Windows, you will need a program called Cygwin that will provide a GNU userspace in Windows that will give you a Unix-like environment for development.
+For Windows, I would strongly recommend using the Windows Subsystem for Linux (WSL) and following the instruction below for Linux, but if you don't have that, you will need a program called Cygwin that will provide a GNU userspace in Windows that will give you a Unix-like environment for development.

 ## Installing and Configuring Cygwin